 - Passes the certification examination, OR - Passes the certification examination AND has successfully completed the academic requirements of an HIIM program accredited by Commission on Accreditation for Health Information and Informatics Management Education (CAHIIM) (for RHIA and RHIT testing candidates).
-The academic prerequisite is confirmed when an official transcript is submitted and approved. - RHIT or RHIA Early Testing Candidates: The initial recertification cycle for RHIT or RHIA early testers will begin once official transcripts have been approved.
+The academic prerequisite is confirmed when an official transcript is submitted and approved. - RHIT or RHIA Early Testing Candidates: The initial recertification cycle for RHIT or RHIA early testers will begin once official transcripts have been approved, with the cycle starting the date the exam was passed.
 Early test takers will have up to one (1) year after the exam is passed to submit their official transcript.
 If transcripts are not submitted within that period, the exam will have to be re-taken and passed.